SEI-R-2-22/deployment_PERN_API/README.md

 }
 ```

-In `models/index.js` we need to fix the require for the config, change the config require statement to the one below:
+In `models/index.js`, we need to fix the require for the config.
+Change the config require statement to the one below:

 ```js
 const config = require(__dirname + '/../config/config.js')[env]